 FUnding your education

 Cost should not rule out your ability to attend graduate school.
 Financial aid is available, but it will vary depending on which program you decide to pursue.
-Students can choose to apply for graduate assistantships, which provide a reduction in tuition, utilize loan opportunities, apply for scholarships, or use their personal savings to pay for their education.
+Students can choose to apply for graduate assistant position, which provide a reduction in tuition, utilize loan opportunities, apply for scholarships, or use their personal savings to pay for their education.

 Consider creating a cost benefit analysis to decide whether graduate school is right for you.